 There are no specific external libraries or components required, so installation is simple and clean.

 The only change the installer makes to the Windows Registry is to associate the file types .RTS, .RTR and .RTD with this application.

 Persistent settings are stored in the realtest.ini file in the program's directory, rather than in the Registry.
 RealTest must therefore be installed in a location where it is allowed to write to its own program directory.

 With no data loaded, RealTest occupies under 3MB of RAM.
 Data in memory occupies 64 bytes for every bar of every stock, plus 8 additional bytes per bar for each user-created data item in the active script.

 In practice, a set of strategies using a universe of all US common stocks going back 10 years can be tested on a computer with 4GB of RAM.
 For best results when including more than 10 years and/or delisted symbols, 16GB of RAM is recommended.

-RealTest will use up to 16 CPU threads if available.
+RealTest will use up to 32 CPU threads if available.
 Multi-threading is only used for importing data and calculating your custom Data column formulas.
 The backtest engine is single-threaded but very efficient.
 Any CPU made in the past decade or so will be fast enough to run lots of tests in a small amount of time.